sfraney/recipe-book/content/recipes/lechon-porchetta.md

 ### Assembly

+1. Score the flesh side of the pork belly in a crosshatch pattern (about 1/4 inch deep) to increase surface area for seasoning and help the roll hold together.
-1. Season meat side with salt (~1% the weight of the belly[1](https://www.seriouseats.com/tips-for-seasoning-with-salt-11768648)[2](https://theblogjournal.com/how-much-salt-should-i-add-to-a-pound-of-meat/)), 2 tsp pepper, garlic, sliced onion, bay leaves, and lemongrass.
+1. Season meat side with salt (~1% the weight of the belly[[1]](https://www.seriouseats.com/tips-for-seasoning-with-salt-11768648)[[2]](https://theblogjournal.com/how-much-salt-should-i-add-to-a-pound-of-meat/)), 2 tsp pepper, garlic, sliced onion, bay leaves, and lemongrass.
 1. Roll tightly, skin outside, and tie in 4–6 places.
 1. Pat skin very dry.
-Lightly brush with calamansi, then rub remaining salt and pepper.
-Brush a thin layer of soy sauce on skin for color.
+Mix remaining salt, pepper, baking powder, calamansi juice, and soy sauce into a paste.
+Rub this mixture evenly over the entire skin surface.

 ### Drying (recommended)
 - Refrigerate uncovered at least 8 hours or overnight to dry the skin.